Advising for Math Majors & Minors

 CSE Math majors will have a DS hold on your record to ensure that students are seen for advising and course planning at least once per academic year.
 The DS hold is advanced, not removed, based on course planning.
 Pay close attention to the effective term associated with the DS hold.

 Prepare for an appointment

 - Look at your 4-year plan and make a tentative list of courses you plan to take next semester.

 - Review your APAS report and write down any questions about graduation requirements.

 - Think about how classes are going and how you're doing with life on campus.

-- Reflect on your experiences with remote learning.
+- Reflect on your experiences with returning to campus.
 How has the shift affected your time management?
-Feelings of isolation?
-What additional tools or resources do you need to be successful in this new environment?
+What is the state of your mental health?
+What additional tools or resources do you need to be successful in this environment?

 - Write down any ideas you have about research, internships, &/or study abroad.

 An advising appointment is not necessary to add the Math minor.
 Steps to add the Math minor:

 - Complete the prerequisites of MATH 1271, 1272, and either 2243 or 2263